robertkleffner/conlangs/unnamed-active-stative/vocabulary.md

     > ažerdoflo : noun
         1. a flirt.
         2. flirtatious person.
+> ažirmaš : verb
+    1. to stutter.
+    2. to stammer.
 > og : verb
     1. to see.
     2. to look at.